 No. Only hot and cool storage tiers may be set as the default account access tier.
 Archive can only be set at the object level.

 In which regions are the hot, cool, and archive storage tiers available in?

 The hot and cool storage tiers along with blob-level tiering are available in all regions.
 Archive storage will initially only be available in select regions.
 For a complete list, see Azure products available by region.

 Do the blobs in the cool storage tier behave differently than the ones in the hot storage tier?

-Blobs in the hot storage tier have the same latency as blobs in general-purpose storage accounts.
+Blobs in the hot storage tier have the same latency as blobs in GPv1, GPv2, and Blob Storage accounts.
 Blobs in the cool storage tier have a similar latency (in milliseconds) as blobs in GPv1, GPv2, and Blob Storage accounts.
 Blobs in the archive storage tier have several hours of latency in GPv1, GPv2, and Blob Storage accounts.

 Blobs in the cool storage tier have a slightly lower availability service level (SLA) than the blobs stored in the hot storage tier.
 For more details, see SLA for storage.

 Are the operations among the hot, cool, and archive tiers the same?

 Yes.
 All operations between hot and cool are 100% consistent.
 All valid archive operations including delete, list, get blob properties/metadata, and set blob tier are 100% consistent with hot and cool.
 A blob cannot be read or modified while in the archive tier.